William F. Dunne: Union organizer

 Dunne was promoted in the IBEW to vice president in charge of organizing for the Pacific District, which included Washington, Oregon, Idaho, and British Columbia.
 He served on a committee to draft British Columbia's first Workers' compensation law.
 When World War I broke out in Europe, Dunne saw it as an imperialist conspiracy to take over the world's economy.
 He vocally opposed Canadian involvement in the war.
 He also joined the left-wing McNamara-Mooney Defense Committee as its northwestern representative.
 These activities led to his expulsion from Canada as an undesirable alien in 1916.

 After leaving Canada, Dunne settled in Butte, Montana.
 He became the chief electrician for the Anaconda Company's Neversweat Mine.
 Dunne was elected vice-president of the Montana Federation of Labor during World War I. On June 8, 1917, a fire at the Speculator Mine resulted in the deaths of 168 miners and inspired the formation of the Mine Metal Workers Union.
 Three thousand miners immediately went on strike for safer conditions.
 Dunne led the Butte IBEW local to join the strike and shut down copper production as fifteen thousand workers walked off the job.
 In retaliation, mine owners hired Pinkerton agents to aid strike breakers, and Montana governor Sam V. Stewart declared martial law.
 The federal government needed Butte copper for the World War I effort, and the striking miners were seen not just as unpatriotic for failing to support the war effort, but as anti-American.
 National Guard troops arrived in Butte, as did federal mediators.
 When the more moderate factions of miners reached an agreement with the mining companies and returned to work, radical groups, including the socialist Industrial Workers of the World, took control of the strike.
 Dunne served as head of the IBEW strike committee and, with funding from the IWW and other unions, published the Butte Strike Bulletin as a daily newsletter for the strikers.
+In August 1917, Dunne delivered the eulogy at the funeral service for IWW leader Frank Little, who was murdered in Butte.